A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Numerical results and performance

 We now consider fully adaptive simulations, where we fix $C_{0}=10$ and use the refine -- evolve -- coarsen cycle in each time step to remove aliasing errors.
 The block size $B_{s}$ is mainly a parameter that impacts the computational efficiency, which is crucial only for 3D simulations.
 We here fix $B_{s}=33$ for all 2D simulations and discuss the performance as a function of $B_{s}$ later in section \ref{sec:Performance}.
-Two snapshots of an adaptive computation are shown in Fig. \ref{fig:Three-vortices-simulations.}A,C. Visibly, the initial grid contains less blocks than the terminal one.
+Two snapshots of an adaptive computation are shown in Fig. \ref{fig:Three-vortices-simulations.}B,C. Visibly, the initial grid contains less blocks than the terminal one.
 The refinement is concentrated, as expected, in regions with sharp gradients.

 In adaptive simulations, the thresholding error arises in addition to discretization and compressibility errors.
 We compare with the spectral ACM solution for $C_{0}$ fixed, hence the compressibility error is absent.
 Figure~\ref{fig:Three-vortices-simulations.}F shows the error as a function of $C_{\varepsilon}$ for different $J_\mathrm{max}$.
 For large $C_{\varepsilon}$, all simulations run on the coarsest possible level ($J_{\mathrm{max}}=1$) and therefore yield the same error.
 When $C_{\varepsilon}$ is decreased, the error generally decreases, until a saturation at a level-dependent value of $C_{\varepsilon,\mathrm{opt}}(J_{\mathrm{max}})$ is observed.
 At this point, the discretization- and thresholding error are of the same size.
 Decreasing $C_{\varepsilon}$ further can thus not increase the precision, as the discretization error then dominates.
 Before the saturation, the error decays $\propto C_{\varepsilon}$.
-Fig. \ref{fig:Three-vortices-simulations.}E shows the convergence as a function of $\Delta x$ (blue line), where we use the smallest $C_{\varepsilon}$ used for each $J_{\mathrm{max}}$.
-The obtained curve overlaps the equidistant one almost perfectly -- we can hence conclude that we preserve the accuracy and the order of the discretization scheme on adaptive grids (cf also Appendix \ref{APX:swirl} for the case of a linear PDE).
+Fig. \ref{fig:Three-vortices-simulations.}E shows the convergence as a function of $\Delta x$ when using CDF 4/0 (blue line) and CDF 4/4 (orange), where we use the smallest $C_{\varepsilon}$ used for each $J_{\mathrm{max}}$.
+The obtained curves overlap the equidistant one almost perfectly -- we can hence conclude that we preserve the accuracy and the order of the discretization scheme on adaptive grids.
+Consequently, all further results are obtained with the CDF 4/4 wavelet.